Medical/Professional Negligence Claims

 The case of a leg injury due to blood collection.

-Summary: In this case, our client went in for hip surgery which required blood to be taken from her arm.
+Summary: In this case, my client went in for hip surgery which required blood to be taken from her arm.
 The pathology collector failed to ensure that the bed rail was secure with a consequence that it later collapsed, significantly jarring our clients body resulting in a nerve injury to her leg.

 The Legal Strategy: The real issue was to identify the cause of the collapse and whether the bed was defective.
-Our investigations revealed that it was a combination of a defective hospital bed and the actions of the collector to ensure the bed rail was secure that caused the injury.
+My investigations revealed that it was a combination of a defective hospital bed and the actions of the collector to ensure the bed rail was secure that caused the injury.

 The case of a chemical burn